Story Refinement with AI

 You can rerun this prompt to get updated scores after you’ve made changes to your scene.

-Scene Suggestions
+Scene Recommendations

 The following prompt will give you general guidelines as to how you can go about improving your scene.
 Running this prompt in different chatbots will offer additional areas for improvement.